iamvitalyo/Aphrodite-AGI/readme.txt

 if human logic + use english symbols to describe self or snake => 'i', 'snake' and another true can be, for example we convert words in nnumbers "abc.." => "123.." and must find there logic of numbers|words, human|pentagram logic.

+if data walks 3 alg of triangel > 1 alg of dot > alg of square > alg of stick > alg of pentagon > and again 3...

 Good luck, and dont forget to click "Star" button!